privacyidea/privacyidea/CONTRIBUTING.md

 ## Long Term Supported Versions
 We currently do **not** have a long term supported versions.
 If a new minor version is released, the previous minor versions will usually not receive any more updates.
-For pressing matters, there might be exceptions.

 ## Professional services